RinatMoravia/HomeSecure/README.md

+Home Secure Technical Test
+A submission task of Home secure backend developer candidate exercise.
+The service reads from a given CSV file line by line

 I userd slqlite DB so u need to install sqlite and run the script from command line:
 .open 'Home_Secure.db'
 CREATE TABLE "Devices" (